swagger-autogen/swagger-autogen/README.md

 The way to configure the module is done within comments, and can be in the format `// ...` or `/* ... */`.
 The used pattern will be `#swagger.something` tag.
 Each comment can contain one or more `#swagger.something` tags. **NOTE:** ALL COMMENTS CONTAINING `#swagger.something` MUST BE WITHIN OF FUNCTIONS.

 ### Automatic capture
 In this case it is not necessary to do anything.
-Considering, for example, the file containing endpoints:
+Considering, for example, if the pattern of your API is as follows:

 ```js
     ...